emjot/paperclip-permanent_records/README.md

 Nothing to do, this should just work.

+## How does it work?

+This gem does basically two things:

+* prevent paperclip from marking attachments to be deleted in paperclip's `before_destroy` callback(s) (by patching paperclip)
+* mark attachments to be deleted in the model's `destroy` method (depending on whether the model is actually destroyed or only deleted)

 ## Testing

 To setup tests, make sure all the ruby versions defined in `.travis.yml` are installed on your system.